Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ArchitectureIndustry & CommerceWar of 1812War, US Revolutionary.
 A significant historical year for this entry is 1772.

 Location.
 32° 46.588′ N, 79° 55.821′ W. Marker is in Charleston, South Carolina, in Charleston County.
 It is in South of Broad.
-Marker is on Broad Street east of Meeting Street, on the right when traveling east.
+It is on Broad Street east of Meeting Street, on the right when traveling east.
 Marker is on the left edge of the brick wall at the St. Michael's cemetery.
 Touch for map.
 Marker is at or near this postal address: 71 Broad St, Charleston SC 29401, United States of America.
 Touch for directions.

 Paid Advertisement

-(within shouting distance of this marker); The Confederate Home (within shouting distance of this marker); City Hall (within shouting distance of this marker); Francis Salvador (within shouting distance of this marker); St. Michael's Episcopal Church (within shouting distance of this marker); Washington Light Infantry Monument (within shouting distance of this marker).
+this marker); Henry Timrod (within shouting distance of this marker); The Confederate Home (within shouting distance of this marker); City Hall (within shouting distance of this marker); Francis Salvador (within shouting distance of this marker); St. Michael's Episcopal Church (within shouting distance of this marker); Washington Light Infantry Monument (within shouting distance of this marker).
 Touch for a list and map of all markers in Charleston.

 Additional commentary.